 Having an unlocked bootloader allows you to flash factory images/stock firmware, install a custom recovery like TWRP or flash a custom ROM like LineageOS.
-Not only that you could even root your device using Magisk or try out various MODs, themes (like Substratum), etc. In this guide, we will show you how to unlock bootloader using fastboot on various Android OEM devices.
+Not only that you could even root your device using Magisk and apply modifications to the software.
+In this guide, we will show you how to unlock bootloader using fastboot on various Android OEM devices in a step-by-step manner.

 A bootloader is a software that runs every time the device starts up.
 It tells the phone what program it has to load to make your phone run.
 Not only that, but it is also used to boot up the device to recovery mode.
 All the devices nowadays are shipped with a locked bootloader.
 The reason is that the manufacturers only want their authorized operating system to run on the devices, thereby preventing the installation of third-party firmware/custom ROMs.

-But many of the tech enthusiasts out there are always ready to tweak their device’s software.
-In spite of the risk involved in all these, they still want to go ahead and unlock their device bootloader.
+But many of the tech enthusiasts out there are always ready to tweak their Android device’s software for enhanced performance, battery life, features, etc. In spite of the risk involved in all these, they still want to go ahead and unlock their device bootloader.
 This is because it opens the gateway to tons of new features.
-The most important among them is the ability to obtain root access on your device.
+The most important among them is the ability to obtain root access on your device, to make modifications to the software.
 Apart from that, you could also try out various MODs and frameworks, or capture much-improved pictures by installing different ports of Google Camera.

 Some devices and carriers don’t allow unlocking of their device’s bootloader in an official manner.
-In such cases, the user might have to wait until the developers are able to find out a way out.
+In such cases, the user might have to wait until independent developers find an unofficial way (You can check for your device-specific section at XDA forums).
 In recent times, even Huawei has taken a rather strange route.
 They no longer provide the unlock-key for their devices launched after April 2018.
 As a result, users are left with no choice but to shell out extra money and purchase the code from third party websites- with no guarantee regarding the genuineness of such codes.

 With all these pieces of information in hand, read on the below guide on how to Unlock Bootloader on Android Devices using Fastboot.